General COVID-19 Information

 For up to date information on lab operations during the rapidly developing situation, please visit www.fnal.gov/covid19

-- EB-2: China will advance by two weeks to September 1, 2015, and India will advance by three days to May 25, 2009.
+- EB-2: China will remain at July 1, 2018, and India will remain at September 1, 2011.
 All other countries will remain current.

 Contact the Visa Office with any questions.

 Health, Safety, and Welfare of Exchange Visitors – EMERGENCY PHONE NUMBER

 Ensuring the health, safety, and welfare of all exchange visitors is the Department of State’s collective highest priority.
 The Department takes this responsibility very seriously in order to ensure the continued viability of international educational and cultural exchange as an effective public diplomacy tool.